 In practice, this provides an exemption for many asset management firms.

-On 10 October 2014, the Commission adopted the Delegated Regulation,148 which sets out detailed requirements for firms to hold sufficient unencumbered high-quality liquid assets as determined using the LCR.
+On 10 October 2014, the Commission adopted the Delegated Regulation,96 which sets out detailed requirements for firms to hold sufficient unencumbered high-quality liquid assets as determined using the LCR.
 The Delegated Regulation was published in the OJ on 17 January 2015 and came into force on 6 February 2015.
-The LCR will be implemented over a period of four years, starting with a minimum ratio requirement of 60 per cent in October 2015, and gradually increasing to 100 per cent on 1 January 2018.

-CRD IV also subjects firms to enhanced corporate governance requirements, and a requirement to establish risk committees composed of non-executive members of their management bodies to advise management on the risk profile of a firm and on its ongoing risk strategy.151 In addition, CRD IV requires firms to disclose the number of individuals receiving remuneration of €1 million or more in each financial year.152 CRD IV also implements a bonus cap under which variable remuneration cannot exceed fixed remuneration unless authorised by shareholders, in which case variable remuneration can be up to twice the fixed remuneration.153
+CRD IV also subjects firms to enhanced corporate governance requirements, and a requirement to establish risk committees composed of non-executive members of their management bodies to advise management on the risk profile of a firm and on its ongoing risk strategy.99 In addition, CRD IV requires firms to disclose the number of individuals receiving remuneration of €1 million or more in each financial year.100 CRD IV also implements a bonus cap under which variable remuneration cannot exceed fixed remuneration unless authorised by shareholders, in which case variable remuneration can be up to twice the fixed remuneration.101

 In November 2016, the Commission published its proposals for amendments to CRD IV and the CRR (also referred to as CRD V and CRR II).
-On 7 June 2019, CRD IV154 and CRR II155 were published in the OJ.
+On 7 June 2019, CRD IV102 and CRR II103 were published in the OJ.
 They entered into force on 27 June 2019.
-For the most part, CRR II will apply from 28 June 2021, and Member States were required to implement and apply CRD V by 28 December 2019.
+For the most part, CRR II has applied from 28 June 2021, and Member States were required to implement and apply CRD V by 28 December 2019.
 CRD IV and CRR II include measures to ensure compliance with international standards and certain EU-specific reforms, including:

 - a binding leverage ratio requirement of 3 per cent for all firms within the scope of CRD IV;

-- a binding NSFR of at least 100 per cent on credit institutions and systemic investment firms;
+- a binding net-stable funding ratio (NSFR) of at least 100 per cent on credit institutions and systemic investment firms;

 - more risk-sensitive own funds requirements, including changes in respect of the calculation of own funds requirements for market risk, counterparty credit risk, large exposures, exposures to central counterparties and equity investments in CIUs; and